Family Defense Teams

 Defending and Supporting Families

-CFR was founded to provide family defense—that is, to protect families whose children were at risk of foster care and improve outcomes for both children and their parents.
-We began this work in 2002 with a unique holistic model that is now being replicated nationally and that has been proven to improve child safety and save the government millions in reduced foster care costs.
-CFR’s core work is anti-racist: Black and Brown families are represented disproportionately in child welfare investigations and in foster care.
-Despite New York City being 42% white, 92% of our clients are people of color.
+CFR was founded to provide family defense—that is, to protect families whose children were at risk of the foster system and improve outcomes for both children and their parents.
+We began this work in 2002 with a unique holistic model that is now being replicated nationally and that has been proven to improve child safety and save the government millions in reduced foster system costs.
+CFR’s core work is anti-racist: Black and Brown families are represented disproportionately in the family policing system and in the foster system.
+Despite New York City being 41% white, 92% of our clients are people of color.

 Our attorneys represent parents in family court to ensure that the city meets its legal obligations to families.
 Social work staff connects parents with needed services, such as substance use treatment, counseling, or day care.
 Parent advocates use their unique position as peers who overcame similar challenges to mentor our clients and provide emotional support.
 If parents need assistance in venues beyond family court, as a result of challenges with immigration, housing, public benefits, or a criminal prosecution, the family defense team refers clients to attorneys and social workers in our Home for Good practice areas.